 We all got convicted very fast and decided to pray for her and repent.
 Not until after we laid hands on each other and prayed for each other to be real men of God.

 When we prayed for her by name and lifted her up to the Lord, we were all convicted, and I felt God show me a picture where I sensed she cries often to God about the very things we were judging her for.
 I knew we were not seeing the whole picture and had had no right to talk about her the way we were and judge her when we didn’t know her heart.
-While we were finishing up, we mutually decided to go over to her apartment and see if she wouldn’t mind us praying for her since it was her last night in town before leaving.
+While we were finishing up, we mutually decided to go over to her apartment and see if she wouldn’t mind us praying for her since it was her last night in town before returning home.

 When we got there, it was obvious that it was God’s timing for us to be there for reasons I won’t divulge.
 We stated our intentions, and she freshened up and had her roommates lay hands on her and we ‘men‘ (ha!) prayed out loud.